CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ### Sending email

-The `rabbitmq-outbox` queue is the queue which hold all messages waiting to be picked up and delivered by MailerQ.
+The "rabbitmq-outbox" queue is the queue which hold all messages waiting to be picked up and delivered by MailerQ.
 There are four ways to get messages into this outbox queue; you can:
 *   drop files into MailerQ's spool directory;